Modern university campus with computer science building and students walking on a sunny day

 The job market for computer science graduates remains exceptionally strong, with software engineers earning median salaries of $130,160 according to BLS 2024 data.
 Top-tier programs consistently produce graduates who secure positions at major technology companies, with starting salaries ranging from $75,000 at regional firms to over $150,000 at companies like Google, Amazon, and Microsoft.

 Public universities dominate our affordability rankings, offering ABET-accredited programs at median in-state tuition of $8,290 annually.
-Schools like UC Berkeley, Georgia Tech, and University of Washington provide world-class education at a fraction of private school costs, making them excellent choices for value-conscious students.
+Schools like UC Berkeley, Georgia Tech, and University of Washington provide education at a fraction of private school costs, making them excellent choices for value-conscious students.

 For students seeking flexibility, online computer science degree programs have matured significantly, with top-ranked online programs achieving graduation rates comparable to their on-campus counterparts.
 Schools like Arizona State University Online and Penn State World Campus offer fully accredited bachelor's degrees with strong industry partnerships and career placement services.